wryonik/dotfiles/Instructions.md

-For brightness controls

-make a xorg.conf file in /etc/X11/

-`
-Section "Device"

-    Identifier  "0x42"

-    Driver      "intel"

-    Option      "Backlight"  "intel_backlight"

-EndSection
-`
+# Instructions

+Run the `install.sh` script as root.

+* You may have to configure zsh for the first time.

+* For proper working of [libinput-gestures](https://github.com/bulletmark/libinput-gestures), you must be a member of the input group to have permission to read the touchpad device:

+    `sudo gpasswd -a $USER input`

-To enable tapping for touch on touchpad
+* To enable tapping for touch on touchpad, use `xinput list <device_id>`

-use "xinput list <device_id>"

-change the property_number (in my case it is 282) in config file
+> change the property_number (in my case it is 282) in config file

-To enable natural scrolling
+* To enable natural scrolling

-change the property_number (in my case it is 282) in config file
+> change the property_number (in my case it is 282) in config file

-If nm-applet freezes, remove dunst.
-Also in the current setup, I had masked systemd-journal-flush.service, bluetooth.service so that it will not run on startup.
+* For backup script to work properly, add `backup.sh` script in `$HOME/scripts` folder else change the backup_dir in the script.